- Departments A-H

 The City Assessor's Office remains closed due to COVID-19.
 Please call 434-970-3136, Monday through Friday 8:00 a.m. to 5:00 p.m. for assessment information.
-While subject to change, the City of Charlottesville does not anticipate City Hall returning to normal operating status before Monday, October 18, 2021.

 The City Assessor’s Office is responsible for the valuation of all real property within the City limits.
 In addition to determining the value of land and buildings, we maintain hard copy history files of all parcels in the City, as well as computerized current information specific to each parcel.
 This information includes ownership information, deed and plat references, ownership history, and specific improvement or building information.